robertrumney/steam-assets/README.md

 ## Purpose

 Setting up your game on Steam can be a pain when you just need placeholder assets for testing, planning, or early submission.
-This repo provides **accurate, correctly sized blank templates** for every required and optional Steam graphical asset — ready to drop in.
+This repo provides **accurate, correctly sized blank templates** for every required and optional Steam graphical asset.

 ## What's Included